lmc-eu/steward/README.md

 should be loaded and the window will be instantly closed.
 See output of the command to check the test result.

 The `run-tests` command has two required arguments - the name of environment and browser:
-- The environment argument has no effect by default, but it is accessible in your tests making it easy to eg. change the base URL of your tested site - for example your local server or staging environment
+- The environment argument has no effect by default, but it is accessible in your tests making it easy to e.g. change the base URL of your tested site - for example your local server or staging environment
 - The browser name could be any name of browser supported by Selenium.
 Most common are "firefox", "chrome", "phantomjs", "safari" and "internet explorer".
 Except Firefox some additional steps are needed to run tests in specified browser.

 There is also bunch of useful options of `run-tests` command: